bronifty/web-streams/README.md

 </html>
 ```

-- example-4/index-3.html a simpler design to showcase fetch body itself returns a ReadableStream; it doesn't need to be explicitly created
+- example-6 a simpler design to showcase fetch body itself returns a ReadableStream; it doesn't need to be explicitly created
-- notably, the blob is created from the fetch response, not its body per se; once you get the fetch response body, you have to get a reader from it, then create a ReadableStream and use the reader's read method to get and enqueue the values, which are returned as a stream, from which a blob can be created

 ```html
 <html>